Copyright © 2023 World Wide Web Consortium. W3C® liability, trademark and permissive document license rules apply.

 A context is a physical or digital environment in which people interact with other actors, and which the people understand as distinct from other contexts.

 An actor is an entity that a person can reasonably understand as a single "thing" they're interacting with.
 Actors can be people or collective entities like companies, associations, or governmental bodies.
-Uses of this document in a particular domain are expected to describe how the core concepts of that domain combine into a user-comprehensible actor, and those refined definitions are likely to differ between domains.

-The first party to an interaction is accountable for the processing of data produced by that interaction, even if another actor does the processing.
+If someone captures data about an interaction with a web page, the first party of that interaction is accountable for the way that data is processed, even if another actor does the processing.

 A third party is any actor other than the person visiting the website or the first parties they expect to be interacting with.